pkdevboxy/features/jvm/test-execution/README.md

 ## Related work

 This feature will reuse the existing `Test` tasks as the low-level infrastructure for executing tests, but will make sure that tests are components of their own in the software model.

+In the future, should we capture more information that test runners might need, e.g.
+* Should the test order be preserved?
+* Can we support just running tests that previously failed?
+* Are different failure modes supported?
+* Can (some of) the tests be run in parallel?
+* Should a subset of tests be run using filters/groups/categories?
+* Can we better describe declaratively what we are testing?
+All main src classes?
+An application?
+A web app?
+(Opens up potentially powerful additional testing plugins even if Gradle might not plan to use this information internally any time soon)
+* Is coverage a completely orthogonal issue?
+Clover does bi-directional coverage for instance.
+Could we harness that to run just the tests for code that has recently changed?